-- Be able to communicate in English with the Master, the SSO and the officers of the ship; - Receive appropriate training to ensure proficiency in safety procedures when boarding ships or on board the ship; - Periodically undergo training in order to update their knowledge. - The identity cards issued to DAOs include tamper-proof features such as holograms, and contact details of the issuing authority; - When DAOs are determining their own control activity, the data in the THETIS-EU MARSEC Module be consulted for information about previous control activities62; - Clear instructions are provided to the DAOs on how to proceed in relation to the notification to the Administration and the RSO in case of the imposition of a control measure; - The Member State monitors the activity of its DAOs as way of ensuring consistency in the approach and the quality of their activity; - As a way of exercising DAO activity Member States may apart from the conduct of inspection activity triggered by the establishment of clear grounds consider the establishment of a more structured inspection activity based on a risk-based approach.
+- Member States take into account the recommendations set out in MSC.1/Circ.
+1111, Annex 2, Chapter 2 with regards to qualifications and training of DAOs.
+Principally, DAOs should: - Be knowledgeable with shipboard operations; - Receive appropriate training for the functions that they are authorized to carry out; - Be able to communicate in English with the Master, the SSO and the officers of the ship; - Receive appropriate training to ensure proficiency in safety procedures when boarding ships or on board the ship; - Periodically undergo training in order to update their knowledge. - The identity cards issued to DAOs include tamper-proof features such as holograms, and contact details of the issuing authority; - When DAOs are determining their own control activity, the data in the THETIS-EU MARSEC Module be consulted for information about previous control activities103;